Third Anglo-Afghan War: Outcome and negotiation

-Lee states that through unprovoked aggression towards the British, Amanullah antagonized Afghanistan's key ally in the region, prompting British officials to consider Afghanistan a hostile neighbor and his rule something to subvert.
+Lee states that through unprovoked aggression towards the British, Amanullah antagonized Afghanistan's key ally in the region, prompting British officials to consider Afghanistan a hostile neighbour and his rule something to subvert.
 Lee argues that if he had negotiated with them following his declaration of independence, rather than waging war, they would likely have conceded some form of conditional independence, as they had previously conveyed the same to his father.
 Although the fighting concluded in August 1919, its effects continued to be felt in the region for some time afterwards.
 The nationalism and disruption that it had sparked stirred up more unrest in the years to come, particularly in Waziristan, which saw an uprising that was long encouraged by Nadir Khan.
 The tribesmen, always ready to exploit governmental weakness, whether real or perceived, banded together in the common cause of disorder and unrest.
 They had become well-armed as a result of the conflict, from which they benefitted greatly from the weapons and ammunition that the Afghans had left behind and from an influx of manpower in large numbers of deserters from the militia that had joined their ranks.
 With these additions they launched a campaign of resistance against British authority on the North-West Frontier that was to last until the end of the Raj.